QA-Vinicius/QA-Vinicius/README.md

 I'm a Software Test Analyst, and this is my automation project repository.

 - 📊 I currently work at NTTDATA Brasil
-- 📚 I’m currently learning API Test Automation...
+- 📚 I’m currently learning to CTFL Certification and AWS Certification...

 #### 💡 Hard Skills:
 - Planning and implementation of test scenarios;